180D-FW-2021/Team8/Assets/ChoppingAssets/README.md

-# Chopping Assets
+# Fry Fry Assets

-Various assets specific to the Chop Chop minigame and its scene
+Various assets specific to the Fry Fry minigame and its scene